TheSquidCombatant/TheSquid.Numerics.Extensions/README.md

 # NthRootExtension
-C# implementation of an extension method to quickly calculate an Nth root for BigInteger value.
+C# implementation of an extension method to quickly calculate an Nth root (including square root) for BigInteger value.
 By Nikolai TheSquid.

 ## How to use
 Basicly you can copy class [NthRootExtension](System.Numerics.Extensions/NthRootExtension.cs) to your project and add using for namespace System.Numerics.Extensions.